Heart-Shaped Nipples: What Plastic Surgeons Think of This New Trend

-One of the hottest new trends in the body modification world is heart-shaped nipples, but as appealing as they might be, there’s a pretty good chance your plastic surgeon won’t take the job.
+One of the hottest new trends in the body modification world is heart-shaped nipples.
+As appealing as they might be, there’s a pretty good chance your plastic surgeon won’t take the job.

 Just like most body modification procedures, areola modification is almost never performed by an actual doctor.

-Instead, it’s usually done at the hands of a tattoo artist.
-The reason for this is two-fold: for one, cosmetic surgery is unlikely to yield the desired results because healing and scarring will change the way the hearts look permanently.
+Instead, it’s usually done by the hands of a tattoo artist.
+The reason for this is two-fold: for one, cosmetic surgery is unlikely to yield the desired results because healing and scarring will change the way the hearts look.
 Secondly, the majority of cosmetic surgeons condemn such body modifications (more on that below).

 If you’re dead set on getting heart-studded breasts, though, a good tattoo artist or body modification artist is your safest bet.
 Nipple tattoos have long been used in breast reconstruction surgery to create a more natural areola look in breast cancer patients who have had a mammoplasty.